wgottwalt/gnu_modula2_playground/README.md

 which return c-strings.
 That can not really mapped to Modula-2, because Modula-2 has a somewhat stricter type system.
 And Raylib does something really odd about returning c-strings, they all point to internal buffers.
-You can cast them, and this is what I do in the examples, but this is actually safe in threading or async scenarios.
+You can cast them, and this is what I do in the examples, but this is actually not safe in threading or async scenarios.
 The Raylib wrapper provides constants about the sizes of these internal buffer which can be used for casting.
-Example 005 and 006 demonstrate that.
+Example 005 and 006 show how to deal with these functions and casting the internal buffers.

 -- libpciaccess --